2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Texas

 On average, geology graduates from UH Downtown take out $25,512 in student loans while working on their Bachelor's Degree.

-The University of Texas at Arlington came in at #8 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Texas ranking.
-Located in the large city of Arlington, UT Arlington is a public school with a fairly large student population.
+The University of Texas at Arlington ranked #8 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Texas list.
+Located in the city of Arlington, UT Arlington is a public college with a very large student population.

 Of the 17 students majoring in geology at UT Arlington, 65% are male and 35% are female.